tommy0485/ReactProject/README.md

 Welcome to my first React project.

-It works best on a desktop resolution.
+It works best on desktop resolutions.